vitrobiani/gdo_compiler_py/README.md

 ```
 9
 ```
-You could also predorm recursion:
+You could also preform recursion:
 ```
 zap fib(n) {
     if (n == 0) { return 0; }